 Key Contributions

-- Design and deployment of an independent, crowdsourced ad-auditing infrastructure adapted to the Brazilian electoral and regulatory context.
+- Design and deployment of an independent ad-auditing infrastructure tailored to the Brazilian electoral context.

-- Empirical evidence on the nature of political advertising on Facebook during the 2018 Brazilian elections, including ads flagged as potentially irregular.
+- Empirical evidence on political advertising practices on Meta during the 2018 Brazilian elections.

-- A reusable methodological template for browser-plugin-based platform auditing applicable to other electoral environments where platform-provided disclosure is inadequate.
+- A methodological template for crowdsourced platform auditing that can be applied to other electoral settings.

 Methods